 As I mentioned, on the outside, both models look the same.
 You can easily question why exactly is there two so identical cutters.

 It’s all about the blades.
 This is the big difference between the Masters and the Fade Master clippers.

 The Fade Master blade adjusts from #00000 to #000.
 This is 1/125″ to 1/50″ (or 0.2mm to 0.5mm.)

 The standard Master, however, has a blade that adjusts from #000 to #1.
 This is 1/50″ to 3/32″ (or 0.5mm to 2.4mm.)

 Here’s how the blades look.
-On the left (top on mobile), you have the #01591 Fade Master blade.
-On the right (bottom on mobile), it’s the #01556 Masters blade.
+In the top photo, you have the #01591 Fade Master blade.
+In the bottom one, it’s the #01556 Masters blade.
 Notice the difference in the teeth.